-Applicants must apply for a specific Strand (course).
+Applicants must apply for a specific course.
 All further arrangements in relation to an application will then be based on this initial choice.

-Should a student wish to change their specialism course after submitting their original application form, please send an email to studentservices@brit.croydon.sch.uk stating their name, the Strand they have applied for, and that they would like the application withdrawn.
+Should a student wish to change their specialism course, send an email to studentservices@brit.croydon.sch.uk stating their name, the Strand they have applied for, and that they would like the application withdrawn.
 The applicant must start the application procedure again and it will be treated as a new application so please ensure that this is received before the deadline date.